 We have written a few articles on owners drawings, in particular dealing with interest charges and tax.
-In this article we wanted to go into some more detail, providing a more complete article on what drawings are, how to account for them and show some examples of the typical transactions that are made in business.
+In this article, we wanted to go into some more detail, provide a complete article on what drawings are, accounting for them, and show some examples of the typical transactions.

 Definition of Owners Drawings – What Are They?

-Of course what often causes people confusion is …. so what is the difference between making drawings from a business compared to say shareholder salary or dividends?
+Of course, what often causes people confusion is the difference between making drawings from a business and, say, shareholder salary or dividends?

 Business Structures and Owners Drawings

-This is the simplest and the most common structure used for small business.
-In a legal and tax sense there is no difference between the business and the business owner, they are not separate legal or tax entities.
-So this does make the accounting easier, in particular when it comes to the income tax side of things.
+This is the simplest and the most common structure used for small businesses.
+There is no difference between the business and the business owner; they are not separate legal or tax entities.
+So this does make the accounting easier, particularly when it comes to the income tax side of things.

-In the sole trader example there are no dividends or salary transactions to be concerned about.
+In the sole trader example, there are no dividends or salary transactions to be concerned about.
 There are no dividends as these solely relate to companies.
-And there are no salaries as one cannot claim an expense for a payment to yourself (as you and the business are one and the same).
-Of course you can pay salaries to an employee, but that is a separate tax entity to the business, ie you.
+And there are no salaries as one cannot claim an expense for payment to yourself (as you and the business are the same).
+Of course, you can pay salaries to an employee, but that is a separate tax entity to the business, i.e. you.

-Now, you may wish to operate a drawings account in a sole trader set of books, in particular if you are using a separate bank etc (as you should).
-A drawings account would enable you to more easily see what funds are being “built-up” in the business as it grows.
-It may also provide an effective tool for you later if you were to convert the business into a company structure and/or were to sell it to a third party.
-The payments to you would then be much more easily identified.
+Now, you may wish to operate a drawings account in a sole trader set of books, in particular, if you are using a separate bank etc. (as you should).
+A drawings account would enable you to see what funds are being “built-up” in the business as it grows.
+It may also provide an effective tool for you later if you were to convert the business into a company structure and/or sell it to a third party.
+A drawings account would much more easily identify the payments to you.

 A sole trader may also operate a capital and current account too.
-This again would provide a very clean means of tracking the capital flows within the business, even with a sole trader structure.
+This again would provide an immaculate means of tracking the capital flows within the business, even with a sole trader structure.
 Please see below for a further explanation of capital and current accounts.

 “… the relation which subsists between persons carrying on a business in common with a view of profit” (s.1.1).

 The purpose of the capital account is to provide a more permanent record of the pure capital flow of the business in respective of what each partner has introduced and withdrawn.
-This account would normally remain fixed with changes only being made as formal capital introductions or withdrawals are made – often relating to overall changes in the capital structure of the business; for example a partner joins or leaves the business.
+This account would normally remain fixed with changes only being made as formal capital introductions or withdrawals are made – often relating to overall changes in the business’s capital structure; for example, a partner joins or leaves the business.

 Limited Liability Companies

-We are usually dealing with closely held companies, ie those with only a few or often one shareholder.
-Many jurisdictions around the world use the threshold of five or fewer shareholders controlling 50 per cent or more of the common stock of a company as their definition of these types of companies.
+We usually deal with closely held companies, i.e. those with only a few or often one shareholder.
+Many jurisdictions worldwide use the threshold of five or fewer shareholders controlling 50 per cent or more of the common stock of a company as their definition of these types of companies.

-Similar to partnerships, often two separate accounts will be operated with a shareholders or directors (very different roles, but often one and the same in small companies) capital and current accounts.
+Like partnerships, you will often operate two separate accounts with shareholders or directors (very different roles, but often the same in small companies), capital and current accounts.
 The capital account provides a more fixed position of the capital brought in and taken out of the business by a shareholder.
-While the current account provides a more flexible record of other shareholder transactions taking place.
+At the same time, the current account provides a more flexible record of other shareholder transactions taking place.

 Examples of Owners Drawings

-Now that we have worked through the most comment ownership structures it’s time to look at the most common drawings that are made by owners in these businesses.
-As drawings would normally be put through an owners current account, that is the one will be using today.
+Now that we have worked through the most common ownership structures, it’s time to look at the most common drawings that owners in these businesses make.
+As we would normally put through drawings an owners current account, that is the one we will be using today.

-We turn to ABC Ltd our trusty example company used in our accounting tutorial series.
+We turn to ABC Ltd, our trusty example company used in our accounting tutorial series.
 As the debits and credits are very similar in what we are dealing with, we’ll stick to just using a company structure in the example.
-From this you can easily apply the same entries to sole trader or partnership accounting.
+From this, you can easily apply the same entries to a sole trader or partnership accounting.

 Listed below are the typical transactions you normally find running through current accounts.
-We will use Kevin as our shareholder example, one of five shareholders that owns ABC Ltd (as an aside, this of course means in most jurisdictions ABC Ltd is a closely held company).
+We will use Kevin as our shareholder example, one of five shareholders that own ABC Ltd (as an aside, this, of course, means in most jurisdictions ABC Ltd is a closely held company).
 The details we will be using are:

 - the company has declared and paid a dividend of $100,000;